 What most people don’t know is that two years after the first picture I showed was taken I got sick.
 It started in February/March, I went to the hospital every other week with an Asthma attack.
 I was living with my boyfriend and the time so my parents didn’t really know, or else they would have gotten that there was something wrong before I did.
 A few months later I had a very high fever for two weeks and no one could understand or find out why.
 They went as quickly as they came.
 In August 2008 I was sent to the hospital with what they called another asthma attack.
 And even though I told them I’m allergic to cortisone, they still administered it to me.
-That made me not only bloat and put on weight but also really hard to lose it afterwards.
+That made me not only bloat and put on weight but also really hard to lose it afterward.
 You can see it in my arms, they weren’t as big before.
 Also, this past year we discovered I’ve had insulin resistance for most of my life, without anyone knowing before.
 Another thing that makes you not be able to lose weight once you have it.

 I got over it.
 Most of the days I think I did, anyway.
 Some days I still want to starve myself and other I just want to binge on food.
-But 90% of the time I eat healthily and don’t give into the little voice in my head that tells me not to eat.
+But 90% of the time I eat healthily and don’t give in to the little voice in my head that tells me not to eat.
 I don’t deprive myself, I will eat a piece of chocolate or cake or whatever it is I’m feeling like.
-But then I will take better care the next few days and I never eat too much of anything at once.
+But then I will take better care for the next few days and I never eat too much of anything at once.